thomasythuang/Game/README.md

 Then go to github and create a pull request between your branch and master.
 Before pushing, you may want to use <code>git status</code> to make sure that the right files were added to your commit

+To create a new branch, use <code>git checkout -b new-branch-name</code>
+To see what branch you're on, use <code>git branch</code>
+To switch to a branch, use <code>git checkout your-branch-name</code>